askaboutali/NPM-Crowdsec-Authentik-Stack/README.md

 26. ***IMPORTANT:*** **Open the provider you created in Authentik, and copy the Nginx (Proxy Manager) config.**

-27. **Open the hello-test proxy provider in NPM, click Advanced and paste the config.**
+27. **Open the hello-test proxy host in NPM, click Advanced and paste the config.**

 > **DO NOT SAVE YET!**